 The next generation of sneakerheads is female.
 As The Business of Fashion recently reported, the once male-dominated world of streetwear—with its roots in underground subcultures like skateboarding and hip hop—is increasingly ruled by women.
-Throughout 2019, two brands in particular, Fila and Sacai, have enjoyed sustained EMV growth thanks in part to their robust communities of female bloggers.
+Throughout 2019, two brands in particular, Fila and Sacai, have enjoyed sustained earned media value growth thanks in part to their robust communities of female bloggers.
 Here’s how both brands are stoking hype:

 Fila Teams Up With Mercedes Varnado (and Benefits From Disruptor Buzz)